Amortization Calculator

 Which formulas are used in the Amortization Calculator?

-The tool generates the schedule using the fixed-installment formula: $M = P \frac{r(1+r)^n}{(1+r)^n - 1}$.
-It then iteratively calculates the interest for each period as $I = B \times r$ (where $B$ is the remaining balance) to provide a transparent breakdown of your debt reduction.
+The tool generates the schedule using the standard fixed-installment annuity formula: $M = P \frac{r(1+r)^n}{(1+r)^n - 1}$.
+Here, $M$ is the monthly payment, $P$ is the principal, $r$ is the monthly interest rate, and $n$ is the total number of payments.
+It then iteratively calculates the interest for each period as $I = B \times r$ (where $B$ is the remaining balance), providing a mathematically precise and transparent breakdown of your debt reduction process.

 Can I use the Amortization Calculator to look at refinancing my mortgage?